-The brown recluse spider is well-known for its appearance and poisonous bite.
-It is the most common and widespread of the brown spiders, but it is found only in the south and central United States.
+The brown recluse spider is well known for its venomous bite.
+It is the most common and widespread of the brown spiders, but it is usually found only in the South and Central United States.

 Brown recluse spiders (Loxosceles reclusa) are native to a region comprising Kansas, Oklahoma, Texas, Louisiana, Arkansas, Missouri, Mississippi, Alabama and parts of Georgia, Tennessee, Kentucky, Ohio, Indiana, Illinois, Iowa and Nebraska, according to Vetter (opens in new tab).
 If you do not live in those areas, "it is HIGHLY UNLIKELY that you have a recluse spider," according to Vetter (opens in new tab).
 "It is POSSIBLE but incredibly unlikely."

 The brown recluse is part of the Loxosceles genus of spiders.
-Members of this group have violin-shaped markings on the top of their cephalothorax (fused head and thorax, where the legs are attached) and may be informally referred to as fiddleback or violin spiders, according to The Ohio State University Extension Entomology Department.
+Members of this group have violin-shaped markings on the top of their cephalothorax (fused head and thorax, where the legs are attached) and may be informally referred to as fiddleback or violin spiders, according to Oklahoma State University (opens in new tab).

-The brown recluse's violin marking can vary in intensity depending on the age of the spider, with mature spiders typically having dark violin shapes, according to The Ohio State University.
-The violin shape points toward the spider's bulbous abdomen.
-The violin shape is easy to misinterpret, so it is best to look at the eyes when determining if a spider is a brown recluse.
+The brown recluse's violin markings can vary in intensity depending on the age of the spider, with mature spiders typically having dark brown violin shapes.
+The neck of the violin shape points toward the spider's rear, or bulbous abdomen.
+However, the violin shape is easy to misinterpret, so it is best to look at the eyes when determining whether a spider is a brown recluse.

 Another distinguishing characteristic of the brown recluse spider is its uniformly colored abdomen (though the shade of brown varies from spider to spider) covered in fine hairs, which give it a velvety appearance.
 Their long, thin legs are also covered in fine hairs, not spines like some non-recluse spiders, Bills said.
-According to the Integrated Pest Management Program at The University of California, Berkeley, the scientific name Loxosceles means "slanted legs," and refers to the fact that recluse spiders hold their legs in a slanting position when at rest.
-Bills also noted that the brown recluse's legs do not have spines, only fine hairs.
+According to the Integrated Pest Management Program at The University of California, Berkeley (opens in new tab), the scientific name Loxosceles means "slanted legs," and refers to the fact that recluse spiders hold their legs in a slanting position when at rest.